khambsimp/monio/README.md

 The way that Software and Computer development is done does not actually take into consideration how people have developed and grown their understanding of Computing in particular, or Information in general.
 A common misconception might be Engineer's tendency to avoid current conceptualizations of the Scientific realization of computing, and instead utilize one which seems more familiar.
 Especially to the person.
 Luckily, Computing as a concept is not limited.

+# Language
+All Language is actually the same language.

 # Personal Computing

 # Cloud Computing